tscheffe/log_chute/README.md

 - Compared the `time` reported sizes for 11M file vs 1.3G file and it went from 5456MB -> 5644MB which is O(1), awesome.
 Time went from 1.63s to 208s which is ~127.7x slower, on a 128x larger file; O(n) based on file size!
+- "Most requested page" is ambiguous, should 'PUT /xyz' and 'GET /xyz' count as the same page?
+Or different?
+In this case, it actually ends up being the same page but the difference could matter in the future.
+I'll commit both interpretations, though the "final version" will be the simplistic one where each different request line is treated as a unique key; no extracting of the "page".